 Reserved and internal-use IP addresses in Google Cloud (GCP)

 When you create a subnet in a Google Cloud Virtual Private Cloud (VPC), not all IP addresses in the CIDR range are available for your workloads.
-Google Cloud reserves several addresses in each subnet for networking and platform services such as routing, DNS, and infrastructure management.
+Google Cloud reserves several addresses in each subnet’s primary IPv4 range for networking and platform services.

 IP addresses reserved by Google Cloud

-In every Google Cloud subnet, Google reserves four IP addresses:
+In every Google Cloud subnet (primary IPv4 range), Google reserves four IP addresses:

 - The first IP address – network address

-- The second IP address – reserved for the default gateway
+- The second IP address – default gateway

-- The third IP address – reserved by Google Cloud
+- The second-to-last IP address – reserved by Google Cloud for potential future use

-These addresses cannot be assigned to virtual machines or other resources.
+These four addresses are unusable and cannot be assigned to virtual machines or other resources.

 Example: /24 subnet in Google Cloud